ethereum/EIPs/EIPS/payoutable-token-draft.md

 | Parameter | Description |
 | ---------|-------------|
 | orderer | The address of the orderer, to correlate the right data.
-| operationId | The unique ID per orderer to identify the request is in process.
+| operationId | The unique ID per orderer to identify that the request is in process.

 #### putFundsInSuspenseInPayout

 Put a given payout in suspense.
-Can only be done it is in process.
+Can only be done if it is in process.

 | Parameter | Description |
 | ---------|-------------|
 | orderer | The address of the orderer, to correlate the right data.
-| operationId | The unique ID per orderer to identify the request is in process.
+| operationId | The unique ID per orderer to identify that the request is in process.

 #### executePayout